IgorHrkswxryski/HaveIBeenPwned/README.md

 You will receive the results by mail on the addresses enter in the table TrustedAccounts (one mail by account tested).

 # TODO
-* Make a new table with status of the treated accounts
+* Make a new table with status of the treated accounts (e.g. has been secured or not)